-The grant is available at Tennessee’s public community colleges, or other eligible four year institutions that offer associate degrees.
-Check below for a full list of eligible institutions where you can use the Reconnect Grant.
+The grant is available at Tennessee’s public community colleges, or other eligible four-year institutions that offer associate degrees.
+Check below for a full list of eligible institutions where you can use the Reconnect grant.

 To receive and maintain this grant, an adult learner must:

-In order to be eligible to receive the Reconnect scholarship, applicants must participate in a Reconnect Success Plan.
-When you apply for the scholarship, you will be asked a series of questions that will help us match you with resources and information available through local Reconnect Navigators and through your college of choice.
-Your Reconnect Success Plan will be generated once you complete the Reconnect Grant application.
+In order to be eligible to receive the Reconnect grant, applicants must participate in a Reconnect Success Plan.
+When you apply for the grant, you will be asked a series of questions that will help us match you with resources and information available through local Reconnect Navigators and through your college of choice.
+Your Reconnect Success Plan will be generated once you complete the Reconnect grant application.
 Make sure you print it or save it to your computer so that you can access it any time you need it.
 Think of it as your support “map” – it will come in handy on your journey to a degree!

 Beginning in Fall 2018, students may be able to enroll in a two-year program at an eligible four-year